 Sl.
-Conditions/ Fulfilling No. Attributes Requirements 1 Pre-requisites / Eligibility conditions Completion of the 2^{nd} semester 2 Duration of the course /total number of hours 40 hours (minimum) 3 Passing Criteria The students should score a minimum of 60% marks with minimum attendance of 80% 4 List of value-added courses offered and its content The value-added courses and its content will be specified by the course coordinator and approved by HoD
+Conditions/ Fulfilling No. Attributes Requirements 1 Pre-requisites / Eligibility conditions Completion of the $2^{nd}$ semester 2 Duration of the course /total number of hours 40 hours (minimum) 3 Passing Criteria The students should score a minimum of 60% marks with minimum attendance of 80%

+The value-added courses

+List of value-added and its content will be

+4 courses offered and its specified by the course

+content coordinator and approved

+by HoD